-We call upon the Russian Federation to demonstrate its full commitment to the implementation of the Minsk agreements in good faith and to allow proper and comprehensive permanent monitoring by the OSCE and establishment of a security zone on the Russian side of the Ukrainian-Russian State border adjacent to the areas in Donbas which presently are not controlled by the authorities of Ukraine.
+We call upon the Russian Federation to demonstrate commitment to implementation of the Minsk arrangements not by words, but by practical steps of compliance with the agreed measures.
+We urge to allow proper and comprehensive permanent monitoring by the OSCE and establishment of a security zone on the Russian side of the Ukrainian-Russian State border adjacent to the certain areas of Donetsk and Luhansk regions which presently are not controlled by the authorities of Ukraine.
+It is a matter of implementation by Russia of undertaken commitment.